hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 ```

 Where `Fetch` is a generic class that can accept the success and failure closures and call them accordingly.
 Its implementation will depend on the specific requirements of the operation (e.g., is `fetchImage` fully asynchronous or can it finish synchronously in some scenarios?) and as such is left out of the scope of this article.

+It's worth noting that this was also possible in Objective-C. However, thanks to generics and a refined closure syntax, the Swift code is much easier to read and write.

 ## Style guide